ayinmursalin/arduino-uno-distance-sensor/README.md

 ```

 What is 0.034?
 Where is it Come from?

 As we all know, the speed of the sound is 340 m/s, then we need to change it as cm/microseconds
 ```C++
    340 * 100 / 1 * 1000000
 ```
-Then, Because the duration that we get, is the duration of wave traveling from Trigger Sensor -> Object -> Back to Echo Sensor.
+Then, Because the duration that we get is the duration of wave traveling from Trigger Sensor -> Object -> Back to Echo Sensor.
 So it is a round-trip, to calculate only from Sensor to Object we can divided it by 2.

-Then we get a distance in centimeters.
+That's the distance in centimeters.

 ## Life Hacks
 Instead of having to pulse, and calculate, there's an awesome library we can use to calculate distance with HY-SRF05 Module called [New Ping](https://bitbucket.org/teckel12/arduino-new-ping/src/master/).